open-contracting/deploy/docs/develop/update/firewall.rst

    .. tab-item:: Linode

-      .. _linode-firewall:

       Linode provide a stateful `Cloud Firewall <https://www.linode.com/docs/products/networking/cloud-firewall/get-started/>`__.
 Stateful firewalls can store information about connections over time, which is required for HTTP sessions and port knocking, for example.

-      You can configure a Linode Cloud Firewall as follows:

       #. :doc:`Connect to the server<../../use/ssh>`, to reset the server-side firewall after configuring the external firewall
       #. `Log into Linode <https://login.linode.com/login>`__